indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * How does *garbage collector* work?
 (Mark and sweep: mark: traverse object graph starting from root objects, sweep: garbage collect unmarked objects.
 Optimizations: young/old generations, incremental mark and sweep)
 * What is *semantic versioning*?
 * What is *A/B testing*?
+* What is stub and mock?
+(A stub is a test double with preprogrammed behavior.
+Mocks are stubs with preprogrammed expectations.)

 ####[[⬆]](#toc) <a name='architecture'>Architecture:</a>
 * *Design principles*.
 (SOLID, DRY, KISS, YAGNI, convention over configuration, separation of concerns, principle of least knowledge, tourist principle, single source of truth, single version of the truth)